digitoimistodude/dudestack/README.md

  - [Dotenv](https://github.com/vlucas/phpdotenv)-environments for development, staging and production
  - Support for MAMP and vagrant development environments

-## How it's different, why should I use this?

-Well, this is mainly for myself for backup purposes or to show off how I roll.
-You should use this if you really like how I do things.

-Despite the fact I love most of bedrock, I noticed there's some things I don't like.
-Maybe little things for you, but some things matter to me.
-And I just want everything to be _mine_.

-* Stuff are in app/ by default.
-I prefer content/.
-It describes it better, since I'm not a programmer and developing WordPress themes or plugins (that's what I do) is not exactly programming in my mind.
-* Composer modifications, getting latest finnish WordPress from sv.wordpress.org.
-* Automation.
-I mean composer's `create-project` is awesome, but I need more.
-You still need to do stuff after `create-project` and my createproject.sh is for designed for automating the rest.

 ## Requirements

 * Basic knowledge about bash scripting, deployment with capistrano, npm packages, bundle, composer etc.